restereo/leap/README.md

     saveToCache user, likes, views, @
   ```

-- **,**

-  Functions, pased to leap, .then or .and are executed in parallel

 - **.rescue(handler)**

   All errors stops execution of a flow and processed by handler.
 Error is passed by first argument